 In the autumn, Brussels often gets more sunshine than Berlin.
 Brussels gets 114 hours of sunny skies this time of year, while Berlin receives 106 hours of full sun.

 Brussels usually gets more rain in October than Berlin.
 Brussels gets 70 mm (2.8 in) of rain, while Berlin receives 35 mm (1.4 in) of rain this time of the year.

-Both Germany and Belgium are popular destinations to visit in the winter with plenty of activities.
-Most visitors come to Belgium for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine during these months.
-Also, the winter months attract visitors to Germany because of the skiing, the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.
+The winter attracts plenty of travelers to both Belgium and Germany.
+Many travelers come to Belgium for the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.
+Also, many visitors come to Germany in the winter for the skiing, the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

-The weather in Berlin can be very cold.
-Brussels can be very cold during winter.
-In the winter, Brussels is much warmer than Berlin.
-Typically, the winter temperatures in Brussels in January are around 3°C (38°F), and Berlin is about -0°C (31°F).
+Berlin can get quite cold in the winter.
+Be prepared for some very cold days in Brussels.
+In January, Brussels is generally much warmer than Berlin.
+Daily temperatures in Brussels average around 3°C (38°F), and Berlin fluctuates around -0°C (31°F).